Skip to Main Content

 Requirements to qualify for a $30,000 personal loan can vary but most lenders typically evaluate the following factors.

-• Credit profile: Before lending to you, lenders may review your credit score and history to determine how much of a risk you may be.
-Your payment history tells them how consistent you may be with making your payments on time, while your score can determine your APR and loan amount.
-For example, a credit score below 550 may result in a higher APR.
+• Credit profile: Lenders may review your credit score and history to determine how much of a risk you are.
+The lower your credit score, the higher your APR tends to be.
+For example, a credit score below 550 may result in an APR over 30% if you can find a lender that will approve your loan.

-• Income: If you're requesting a loan amount of $30,000, a lender may want to verify that you have a high enough income to repay that amount back, plus interest.
+• Income: If you're requesting a loan amount of $30,000, lenders will verify that you have a high enough income to repay that amount back, plus interest.
 Many lenders have minimum income requirements, so shop around to find the right one for you.

 • Debt-to-income ratio (DTI): Your DTI tells a lender how much of your current gross monthly income goes toward debt payments each month.
 This factor gives insight into whether or not you can afford another payment.
-Most lenders prefer a DTI of 35% or less.
+Most lenders prefer a DTI of less than 36% for personal loans.

 Learn More: What Are the Requirements for a Personal Loan?